Exponential self-similar mixing by incompressible flows: Second example: Peano snake

-An example of curves satisfying (some of) the conditions in \S\ref{p:basiccurvesC} is illustrated in Figure~\ref{f:comb1}.
-In this figure, we can see the evolution of $\Gamma_1$ starting from a straight segment $\Gamma_1(0)$ inside $\Qone$, and the evolution of $\Gamma_2$ starting from a (slightly modified) quarter of circle $\Gamma_2(0)$ inside~$\Qone$.
-Both $\Gamma_1(1)$ and $\Gamma_2(1)$ consist of (rescaled, translated, and rotated) straight segments and (slightly modified) quarters of circles.
+\begin{parag}[A preliminary example] Two curves satisfying some, but unfortunately not all, of the conditions in~\S\ref{p:basiccurvesC} are depicted in Figure~\ref{f:comb1} (to be compared with Figure~\ref{f:idea}).
+In this figure we can see the evolution of $\Gamma_1$ starting from a straight segment $\Gamma_1(0)$ inside~$\Qone$, and the evolution of $\Gamma_2$ starting from a (slightly modified) quarter of circle $\Gamma_2(0)$ inside~$\Qone$.
+Note that both $\Gamma_1(1)$ and $\Gamma_2(1)$ can be written as unions of $25$ copies of the segment $\Gamma_1(0)$ or of the (modified) quarter of circle $\Gamma_2(0)$ which are scaled by a factor $1/5$ and suitably rotated and translated.

-From the geometry of $\Gamma_1$ and $\Gamma_2$ as depicted in Figure \ref{f:comb1}, it follows that the curves satisfy conditions~(a), (b), and (e) (which is the most relevant), while they do not satisfy condition~(c), and condition~(d) depends on the parametrization and cannot be verified from the picture.
-In fact, providing examples of basic curves satisfying all the assumptions in \S\ref{p:basiccurvesC} is significantly more complex and the construction will be carried out in \S\ref{s:costruzione-g}, \S\ref{s:costruzione-g1}, and \S\ref{s:costruzione-g2}.
+From the geometry of $\Gamma_1$ and $\Gamma_2$ as shown in Figure \ref{f:comb1}, it follows that these curves satisfy Conditions~\ref{p:basiccurvesC.1}, \ref{p:basiccurvesC.2}, and \ref{p:basiccurvesC.5} (which is the most relevant).
+However, Condition~\ref{p:basiccurvesC.3} fails at $t=0$ and $t=1$, while Condition~\ref{p:basiccurvesC.4} depends on the parametrization and cannot be directly verified from the picture.
+Moreover, these curves do not satisfy some of the alternative conditions either, namely Conditions~\ref{p:basiccurvesC.3'} and \ref{p:basiccurvesC.4'}, while Condition~\ref{p:basiccurvesC.3''} could be in principle satisfied, at least for some choice of the curves for $0<t<1$.

-The combinatorial structure of our construction has been explained in~\S\ref{ss:keycomb}.
-As illustrated in Figure~\ref{f:comb2}, we patch together four (rotated) copies of the curve $\Gamma_2(0)$ and we let each of them evolve as described in Figure~\ref{f:comb1}.
-The ``matching'' of the curves at the interfaces between the four sub-squares will be essential in establishing the smoothness of the velocity field and the solutions, which is done in~\S\ref{s:regfin} and \S\ref{s:regsolfin}.